How to add/make rain in Photoshop?

-20. Result how to add rain in Photoshop to architectural rendering
+20. Result how to add rain in Photoshop to architectural render

 It is important to know, that each image deserves huge attention.
 The approach that one should take to convert a normal day/night mood to a rainy mood is basically the same for every scene.